tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: This can mostly come from our existing slide.

 TODO: Talk about interactive rebasing for squashing/prettifying.

+#### Finding bugs

+TODO: Using `git bisect` to figure out what change broke your program.
+Only one or two paragraphs---we don't want to overwhelm them.

+TODO: In lecture, let's include an impressive demo to hook them on the possibilities of Git.

 ### Odds and ends